 Who It’s For

-While the first six foundation courses are common to all students in the program; you’ll be able to select one of the three exit pathway options; a thesis; an applied research project, and a digital learning consulting project.
+While the first six foundation courses are common to all students in the program; you’ll be able to apply to one of the three exit pathway options; a thesis; an applied research project, and a digital learning consulting project.

-Students apply to the thesis track in their first year of the program.
-If the application is not successful they have the option of completing the program following the Research Paper or Digital Learning Consulting Project tracks.
-Students who are admitted to the 12-credit thesis track will identify a research area of focus and work 1:1 with a thesis supervisor on primary research.
-View recent student research titles.
+You’ll apply to the thesis track in your first year of the program.
+Once you are admitted to the 12-credit thesis track you will identify a research area of focus and work 1:1 with a thesis supervisor on primary research: you can view recent student research titles.
+If your application is not successful you have the option of completing the program following the Applied Research Project or Digital Learning Consulting Project tracks.

-Students taking this track will be engaged in additional course experiences including inquiry-based courses that require them to take open courses, produce a digital learning resource of personal significance and relevance related to learning, technology, design, and innovation, and co-create their learning experience with the course instructor.
-They will then take an advanced research course in preparation for their 6-credit secondary research paper.
-Students who choose this track will engage in a deep investigation on a specific research question using secondary data with the ability to conduct informational interview with up to five individuals.
+By choosing this track you will complete additional courses including inquiry-based courses that require them to take open courses, produce a digital learning resource of personal significance and relevance related to learning, technology, design, and innovation, and co-create their learning experience with the course instructor.
+You will then take an advanced research course in preparation for the 6-credit applied research project.
+You will perform a deep investigation on a specific research question using secondary data with the ability to conduct informational interview with up to five individuals.
 Previous applied research projects have included meta-synthesis; critical literature reviews; policy analysis, etc. View recent student research titles.

 DIGITAL LEARNING CONSULTING PROJECT

 You will apply to this track in the first year of your program.
 In this track you will complete additional courses including inquiry-based courses that require you to take open courses, produce a digital learning resource of personal significance and relevance related to learning, technology, design, and innovation, and co-create their learning experience with the course instructor.
-They will then take an advanced research course in preparation for their 6-credit digital learning consulting project.
-Students who choose this track will gain hands-on practical experience that will help them apply their theoretical knowledge in a real-world setting on tightly scoped project and provide the research informed justification and rationale for the design decisions made and, you will inform your work by conducting an informational interview with up to ten individuals.
+You will take an advanced research course in preparation for their 6-credit digital learning research consulting project.
+Through this completion option you will gain hands-on practical experience that will help you apply theoretical knowledge in a real-world setting on tightly scoped project.
+You will provide the research informed justification and rationale for the design decisions made and, you will inform your work by conducting an informational interview with up to ten individuals.
 Projects may be sourced from a variety of program-industry stakeholder groups.
 Student proposed projects may also be considered.